solangek/12-express-sqlite/README.md

 3/ make sure you have the following code in your routes files where you need the Model classes: const db = require('../models');
-const User = db.user; // for example
+const Contact = db.Contact; // for example

-It will create and use a SQLite database file called database.sqlite3 in the root of the project.
+Execution will create and use a SQLite database file called database.sqlite3 in the root of the project.
+You can view the SQLite contents using the DB Browser for SQLite tool (https://sqlitebrowser.org/) or any other SQLite tool.